mustafaalmutawa/cs326-final-yukon/docs/milestone2.md

 <strong>/listing</strong>
 This endpoints uses the GET request to the Create Listing HTML page

+# Client Interface

+## Create

+This is the create listing page, which  allows the user to add a new listing utilzing the CRUD create operation.

+## Read

+This is the product page.
+It functions using the CRUD Read operation to retreive and display all the product's information and images.

+## Update

+This is the user's page.
+Using the CRUD update operation, tt allows the user to chnage their name——by typing a new name and clicking update.

+## Delete

+This is also the user's page.
+It has a delete button, which deletes the user's account using the CRUD delete operation.

 # Breakdown of Labor
 We worked collaboratively during this phase, with each's work receiving feedback from the whole team.
 Below is the breakdown of what each member worked on significantly.